mtanzim/recipe-app-v2/README.md

 Fullstack application being developed for educational purposes, using the MERN stack.

-### Objectives

-Take existing app and improve the app with knowledge acquired over the past projects.

 The original app can be found here:

 - <https://github.com/mtanzim/recipeAppMERN>